ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/index.rst

 Hands-on for ACMD\@\TDMU
 ========================

-Welcome to the STATE hands-on tutorial at ACMD\@\TDMU.
+Welcome to the STATE hands-on tutorial at ACMD_2022\@\TDMU.
 In the following, how to run the STATE examples for this hands on is desdribed.

 .. warning::
 	This page is tentative and subject to change.